shani1610/object-detection/report/README.md

 ## Shani Israelov

-# This is a report describing in details, two pipeline i curated by using classic computer vision tools to solve the next problem: given a video, can we detect a moving object?
+This is a report describing in details, two pipeline i curated by using classic computer vision tools to solve the next problem: given a video, can we detect a moving object?
 I used as example the next video, and later on i will run other videos as well to see the variations needed and conclude about the strengths and weakness of this methods.

-# first pipeline:
+# First Pipeline:
-frame extraction
+### frame extraction

 ### binary mask and thresholding
 Calculate the difference between the first two frames to detect motion, pay attention this cant always be done since the camera can move as well.